fkocabiyik/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data

 This project introduces a clean up script that merges cleans and simplifies data on UCI HAR Dataset, a set of data that is based on human activity measurements via smartphone on the waist.
 Data is collected via smartphone's embedded accelerometer and gyroscope for different activities such as sitting walking,standing...
-3-axial linear acceleration and 3-axial angular velocity is recorded from 30 subjects, and processed for further feauture generation.
+3-axial linear acceleration and 3-axial angular velocity is recorded from 30 subjects, and processed for further feature generation.

-#Script:
+#Script
 Run_analysis.R cleaning script does the following:

 Merges the training and the test sets from UCI HAR Dataset to create one single combined set.